Niv20/string-c-library/README.md

 ### `list_insert_at_head`

 This function adds a new element to the very beginning of the list.
-The new element becomes the item at index 0.
-This is a very fast O(1) operation.

 **Receives:**